chaosvolt/cdda-arcana-mod/README.md

+This is Standing-Storm's personal rebalance of Arcana.
+Original Readme in its entirety may be found below:

 # Arcana and Magic Items mod for Cataclysm: Dark Days Ahead and Cataclysm: Bright Nights
 Arcana and Magic Items mod, formerly an in-repo mod during 0.C Experimental, and now maintained as a third-party repository by its author.
 Continually updating and expanding on its mechanics, expect regular updates.